daverix/slingerORM/README.md

       }
     }

-To save entities to the database, use the provided StorageFactory to get a Storage.
-The storage has methods for inserting, updating, deleting and querying the database.
-The SqliteDatabaseConnection is specifically made for Android but you can use the storage in plain java if you implement the DatabaseConnection interface.

-    DatabaseConnection db = new SqliteDatabaseConnection(SQLiteDatabase.create(new File("example.db")));
+SlingerORM generates this code with two annotation processors.
+The first generates a mapper class that you can use to map the tedious part in the example above:

+    private Mapper<ExampleEntity> mapper;

+    public Storage() {
-    StorageFactory storageFactory = new GeneratedStorageFactory();
+        this.mapper = new ExampleEntityMapper();

-    Storage<ExampleEntity> storage = storageFactory.build(ExampleEntity.class);
-    storage.createTable(db, ExampleEntity.class);
+    }

+    public void insert(SQLiteDatabase db, ExampleEntity item) {
+        if(db == null) throw new IllegalArgumentException("db is null");
+        if(item == null) throw new IllegalArgumentException("item is null");

-    ExampleEntity entity = new ExampleEntity();
+        ContentValues values = new ContentValues();
-    entity.setName("David");
+        mapper.mapValues(item, values);
+        db.insertOrThrow(mapper.getTableName(), null, values);
+    }

+    public ExampleEntity getEntity(SQLiteDatabase db, long id) {
+        Cursor cursor = null;
         try {
-        db.beginTransaction();
-        storage.insert(db, entity);
-        db.setTransactionSuccessful();
+            cursor = db.query(false, mapper.getTableName(), mapper.getFieldNames(), "_id = ?",
+                    new String[] {
+                String.valueOf(id)
+            }, null, null, null, "1");

+            if(!cursor.moveToFirst()) return null;

+            ExampleEntity item = new ExampleEntity();
+            mapper.mapItem(cursor, item);
+            return item;
         } finally {
-        db.endTransaction();
-        db.close();
+            if(cursor != null) cursor.close();
         }

-If you use Dagger there is a SlingerDaggerModule you can use to get the StorageFactory and all other dependencies:

-    ObjectGraph og = ObjectGraph.create(new SlingerDaggerModule());
-    StorageFactory storageFactory = og.get(StorageFactory.class);

-You should also consider creating your own Dagger Module and get the Storage implementation directly:

-    @Module(library = true, includes = SlingerDaggerModule.class)
-    public class MyCustomModule {
-        @Provides @Singleton
-        public Storage<MyEntity> provideMyEntityStorage(StorageFactory factory) {
-            return factory.build(MyEntity.class);
     }

+It doesn't matter if it was 2 or hundred fields, this takes care of all the mapping for us!
+But there are still some tedious code to write!
+The second annotation processor generates the whole storage class by implementing your own interface with annotated methods.
+Here is our storage like above but with an interface instead:

+    @DatabaseStorage
+    public interface ExampleEntityStorage {
+        @Insert
+        void insert(SQLiteDatabase db, ExampleEntity complexEntity);

+        @Select(where = "_id = ?")
+        ExampleEntity getEntity(SQLiteDatabase db, long id);
     }

-This will make it possible to inject the storage where you need it and remove even more boiler plate code!
+To get the implementation simply add "Slinger" before the name of the interface:

+    ExampleEntityStorage storage = SlingerExampleEntityStorage.builder().build();

+You might wonder where the mapper went?
+It is used inside the storage implementation and can be set in the builder if you either want to make your own mapper (a rare case) or you want to provide a serializer for the mapper (for fields that otherwise can't be mapped):

+    ExampleEntityStorage storage = SlingerExampleEntityStorage.builder()
+        .exampleEntityMapper(new ExampleEntityMapper())
+        .build();

+To use a custom serializer, you will have to create a new class and add "@SerializeType" and "@DeserializeType" annotations:

+    public class MyCustomSerializer {
+        @DeserializeType
+        public Date deserializeDate(long time) {
+            return new Date(time);
+        }

+        @SerializeType
+        public long serializeDate(Date date) {
+            return date.getTime();
+        }
+    }

+Then in your database entity, you will have to set the serializer in the annotation:

+    @DatabaseEntity(serializer = MyCustomSerializer.class)
+    public class ExampleEntity {
+      @PrimaryKey
+      public String Id;
+      public Date Created;
+    }

+The mapper will then require you to pass an instance of this class in the constructor:

+    Mapper<ExampleEntity> mapper = new ExampleEntityMapper(new MyCustomSerializer());

+    ExampleEntityStorage storage = SlingerExampleEntityStorage.builder()
+        .exampleEntityMapper(mapper)
+        .build();

+And there you have it!
+Check the sample module in the source code for more examples.

 Download
 --------

 The project is currently in an alpha stage.
 Will upload it to Maven Central eventually.
 In the meantime you have to call the following code to create a local repository:

     ./gradlew build uploadArchives

 You could change the build script so the build is placed in your local maven repository, right now it's placed in the pkg/ folder in the root of the project.

 License
 -------